afriedrichsen/iam-a-messenger/README.md

 Examples of each object (as well as the message "request" that is sent) can be found at ``app/server/data``

+Additionally, when using the UI, a custom message can be inputted.
+Similarly, you can use the substitution variables present in the JSON examples in your own custom message to utilize the DB information about the user.

+``#TARGET_USER_RESERVATION`` - The user's reservation (room) number.

+``#TARGET_LOCATION`` - The selected hotel/location/company.

 The following files/code are of particular interest: